NextJS: The Future of the Web?

 NextJS is a lightweight, open source JavaScript framework built on top of React, which allows you to develop very fast and easy-to-use applications and websites.

 Although it has a learning curve, even new front-end developers can learn it quickly.
-It is based on Babel and Node.js, integrating with React to develop applications.
+It's currently built on Rust.

 React lists NextJS among its recommended tools, stating that it is a solution for creating server-side rendered websites.
 React applications can only render their content in the browser, client-side.